MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 ##### To add an action to a Template

 1. Go to the **Actions** tab and add your information in the required fields in the first empty row underneath your existing actions.
-2. Go to your **ControlFamily** tab and add your new action the control it maps to in the **controlActionTitle** column (remember to separate multiple actions in this field with two semi-colons, no space in between).
+2. Go to your **ControlFamily** tab.
+Find the row containing the control your action maps to.
+Add your new action to the **controlActionTitle** column in that row (remember to separate multiple actions in this field with two semi-colons, no space in between).
 3. Save your spreadsheet to your local machine.

 ##### To edit an action's information